SIDD2310/Nora-AI/README.md

 2. **Multi-Language Support**
    - Supports **Chinese, Dutch, Arabic, English, and Hindi**.
-   - Children can speak or type in any of these languages, and Nora will respond accordingly.
+   - Children can speak in any of these languages, and Nora will respond accordingly.

 3. **Automated Transcript Retrieval**
    - Fetch the child’s conversation transcript with a single click.